simonwei97/academic-blog/content/post/rest_auth/index.md

 ---
-title: RESTAuthentication (JWT token)
+title: RESTful Authentication (JWT token)
-subtitle: 简要介绍 RESTAuthentication.
+subtitle: 简要介绍 RESTful Authentication.

 # Summary for listings and search engines
-summary: 简要介绍 RESTAuthentication
+summary: 简要介绍 RESTful Authentication

 # Link this post with a project
 projects: []